 What’s the Best Type of Weld for Truck Frames?

 For auto work in general, frame or body, people tend to be divided between two main types of welding.
 The first is MIG welding and the second is Tig welding.
-Both are arc welding processes, but they aren’t exactly the same.

 Tungsten Inert Gas (TIG) – This method of welding uses rods two directly bond two metals together.
 It would come less recommended for something like a truck frame.
 The reason for this is that TIG welding tends to work better on thinner metal pieces than thicker ones.
 The upside is that it doesn’t require a consumable filler, but you should definitely use one if you’re trying to weld a truck frame.